AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 * Site management
 * [Creating and editing nested groups](/help/communities/groups.md) (sub-communities)

-See [Getting Started with AEM Communities](/help/communities/getting-started.md) to experience how quickly a community site can be created in the author environment, as well as how to create community groups from the author and publish environments.
+See [Getting Started with AEM Communities](/help/communities/getting-started.md) where you can experience how quickly a community site can be created in the author environment, and how to create community groups from the author and publish environments.

 >[!NOTE]
 >
->The main Communities menus for the creation of [community sites](/help/communities/sites-console.md), [community site templates](/help/communities/sites.md), [community group templates](/help/communities/tools-groups.md) and [community functions](/help/communities/functions.md) are for use only in the author environment.
+>The main Communities menus for the creation of [community sites](/help/communities/sites-console.md), [community site templates](/help/communities/sites.md), [community group templates](/help/communities/tools-groups.md), and [community functions](/help/communities/functions.md) are for use only in the author environment.

 ## Prerequisites {#prerequisites}